Syneation/Mini_Commander_Console/README.md

 color ...
 ```

-dir / ls-> to display all files and folders (but first you need to specify the path use command cd ...) (for windows)
+dir / ls-> to display all files and folders (but first you need to specify the path use command cd ...)
 ```
 dir
 ```